CharakteristikeImmutableDataEng

 2. There are a few restrictions for a user-defined type so that the instances of the user-defined type become constant expressions.
 For example, the constructor has to be empty and have a constant expression.
 The instance can only use methods that are constant expressions.
 Of course, you can not invoke a virtual method at compile time.
 If a user-defined type fulfills all requirements, you can instantiate and use its objects simultaneously.

-3. They must follow a few rules to execute functions in C++14 at compile-time.
-Firstly, their arguments have to be constant expressions.
-Secondly, they can not use static or thread-local data.
+3. To execute functions in C++14 at compile time, they must follow a few rules.
+First, their arguments must be constant expressions.
+Second, they can not use static or thread-local data.

-The following example shows what power lies in constant expressions.
+The following example shows the power of constant expressions.
 I use user-defined literals to calculate all distances at compile time.

 1